The question is, why might a town decide to issue bonds?

 Principal, Nominal, par, or face amount is the particular amount on which the issuer needs to pay the interest, and most commonly, this amount also needs to be paid back at the end of the term.

-There are also some structured bonds, also may have a redemption amount that is different from the face amount.
+There are also some structured bonds, which may also have a different redemption amount from the face amount.
 And this can be linked to the particular asset’s performance.

 On the maturity date, the issuer is obliged to pay back the nominal amount.
-In case all the due payments are made after the maturity date, the issuer further has no obligations to the holder of the bond.
+However, if all the due payments are made after the maturity date, the issuer further has no obligations to the bondholder.

-The time length until the maturity date is mostly referred to as the tenor, or term, or maturity of any bond.
-And the maturity can be of any length.
-Most bonds have a term that is shorter than 30 years.
+The time length until the maturity date is mostly referred to as any bond’s tenor, term, or maturity.
+And maturity can be of any length.
+However, most bonds have a term that is shorter than 30 years.

 The United States Treasury securities market has four categories of bond maturities.
 And they are: